|

 completely eclipsed by the atmosphere, style and testosterone captured

 on camera here.
-Few films have captured an era better than Saturday
+Few films have depicted an era better than Saturday

 Night Fever, and Badham recognises and makes the most of the purity

-and edge that is created at the intersection between 1970s youth
+and edge that are created at the intersection between 1970s youth

 culture, Travolta's buoyant energy, and the pulsating disco music.
 Today